Let’s Get Into The Details Of The Kh-31 Krypton ASM

 7. In 2017, a representative of the Mikoyan company claimed that an air-to-air variant of the Kh-31 missile was in development, specifically intended for use with the MiG-35.
 However, this claim has not been confirmed by any official sources or reports.

-We would encourage you to explore this article as well: Stinger Missile System
+We would encourage you to explore this article as well: Let's Delve into the Best of the Akeron MP ATGM

 These variations of the Kh-31 Krypton ASM demonstrate the unique versatility of the missile platform, with different versions optimized for different types of targets and missions.